Snowflake-Labs/sfquickstarts/site/sfguides/src/data_analysis_and_churn_prediction_using_snowflake_notebooks/data_analysis_and_churn_prediction_using_snowflake_notebooks.md

 <!-- ------------------------ -->
 ## Conclusion and Resources
-Duration: 1
+Duration: 5

-**Congrats!** You're reached the end of this Quickstart!
+### Congrats!
+You're reached the end of this Quickstart!

 ### What We Learned
 With the completion of this Quickstart, you have now delved into: